- Group Tours

 - Private Tours

 - Booked Guests

 - Australia (02) 8006 4411

 There is no rigid distinction between arts and craft in Japans.
 Many techniques came to Japan from the Asian continent, especially China and Korea, and have since evolved and been refined.
 Many of the arts and crafts from Japan have grown to gain recognition from around the world.
-For fans of the arts, we highly recommend joining our line of Quilt Festival Japan Tour packages to experience workshops, visit museums, and shop for wonderful decorative goods.
-Our Quilt Japan Tours include many of the stores and activities listed below, as well as hotels, museum admission, most meals, and guided-services.
+For fans of Japanese arts, we highly recommend joining our best-selling line of Quilt Festival Japan Tour packages to experience workshops, visit museums, and shop for wonderful decorative goods and materials for future projects.
+Our fully-guided Quilt Japan Tours include many of the stores and activities listed below, as well as hotels, museum admission, most meals, and guided small group tour services.

 The Way of Tea

 Japanese Calligraphy is the Way of Writing.

 Potted miniature trees considered Japanese works of art.

 The art of folding a piece of paper and creating different shapes.

 Ukiyo-e is a type of woodblock print and paintings of the Floating World.